anxpara/projectrix/README.md

   - some engines might animate perspective incorrectly in particular scenarios
 - Targeting an element with an ["internal" display value](https://developer.mozilla.org/en-US/docs/Web/CSS/display#internal), or any value that causes the element to control its own size, will lead to undefined behavior, since the projected width and height will be ignored:
   - display: inline | table | inline-table | table-row | table-column | table-cell | table-row-group | table-column-group | table-header-group | table-footer-group | ruby-base | ruby-text | ruby-base-container | ruby-text-container | run-in

-# Contribute

-All contributions are greatly appreciated!

-- If you find a bug, please [file an issue](https://github.com/anxpara/projectrix/issues)
-- Feedback and help requests can be posted in the [Projectrix Discord](https://discord.gg/YxVAUFqW4e)

 <3 anxpara